-Spain is the EU-28 largest grower of Bt corn.
-Area planted represents over 90 percent of total EU-28 area planted to GE crops Spain has always defended a science-based and pragmatic approach to agricultural biotechnology with regards to cultivation and imports.
-Given Spain's structural shortfall of grains and protein crops, cultivation and imports of genetically engineered (GE) crops products are essential for its robust export-oriented livestock sector.
+Spain is the largest grower of Bt corn in the EU-28.
+Spanish area planted represents over 90 percent of total EU-28 area planted to GE crops.
+Spain continues to defend a science-based and pragmatic approach to agricultural biotechnology with regards to both cultivation and imports.
+Given Spain's structural shortfall of grains and protein crops, cultivation and imports of genetically engineered (GE) crops and products are essential for its robust export-oriented livestock sector.

 MON810 corn has been commercially grown in Spain since 1998.
-Total area planted to corn varies every year based on water availability, irrigation costs, prices paid to farmers and competition from alternative crops.
-In 2015, area planted to corn is anticipated to decline for the second consecutive year.
-Consequently, GE corn plantings projections are also revised downwards.
+Total area planted to corn varies every year based on water availability, irrigation costs, prices paid to farmers, pest presence and competition from alternative crops.
+The unusually warm conditions in summer 2015, contributed to an abnormally high pressure of the corn borer, which led farmers to an extensive use of GE corn in 2016.

 Field trials are allowed in Spain, although subject to prior notice and authorization.
 Notifications to competent authorities for open field testing continue to decline steadily due to the unattractive investment environment for seed companies.
+In 2016, all notifications for deliberate release have been withdrawn by the requester.
+Hence, for the first time since 2003 no new field trials are being carried out in Spain.